-Made fashionable by the stylish folk of the 1920s and 30s, men’s undercut hairstyles have come a long way in the world of contemporary looks.
+If you’re looking to make big changes to your hairstyle, the undercut hairstyle could be the best option for you.
+Made fashionable by the stylish folk of the 1920s and ’30s, undercut hairstyles for men have come a long way in the world of contemporary looks.

-Today it can be found gracing the follicles of the world’s most prominent stars including those in sport, music, film and general street culture.
-The appeal of the undercut is no doubt its edginess and on-trend appearance, but more importantly it’s a style that is no longer reserved just for the younger crowd.
+Today, the undercut hairstyle can be found gracing the follicles of the world’s most prominent stars including those in sport, music, film and general street culture.
+The appeal of the undercut haircut is no doubt its edginess and on-trend appearance, but more importantly it’s a style that is no longer reserved just for the younger crowd.

-Fashion forward men like Nick Wooster and David Beckham have championed the look in recent years and slowly refined it to become something that still remains edgy but also exudes an air of elegance and class when styled the right way.
+Fashion forward men like Nick Wooster and David Beckham have championed the undercut hairstyle in recent years and slowly refined it to become something that still remains edgy but also exudes an air of elegance and class when styled the right way.